pyOpenSci/lessons/contribute-open-source/social-open-source.md

 ## Why social etiquette matters in open source

 Contributing to open source isn’t just about code—it’s about **collaborating with people you may never meet in real life**.
-Unlike traditional workplaces, GitHub interactions happen asynchronously, across time zones, and often with volunteers.
+Unlike traditional in-person workplaces, GitHub interactions happen asynchronously, across time zones, and often with volunteers who have many different life priorities.

 This means **how you communicate is just as important as what you contribute**.

-This lesson covers three key aspects of open source etiquette:
+:::{admonition} Key Takeaways

+For contributors:

-**1️⃣ Engage thoughtfully in open source communities**
+* **1️⃣ Engage thoughtfully in open source communities**
-Learn how to interact professionally in issues, PRs, and discussions to make collaboration smooth and efficient.
+* **2️⃣ Start small and contribute sustainably**

-**2️⃣ Build trust through transparent collaboration**
+* **3️⃣ Build trust through transparent collaboration**
-Trust helps your contributions get reviewed and merged faster.
-You’ll learn how to show maintainers you’re a reliable contributor.

-**3️⃣ Don't bite off more than you can chew**

-:::{admonition} For maintainers
+For maintainers:

-:class: tip
-**Support contributors to feel confident and welcome**
+* **1️⃣ Support contributors to help them feel confident and welcome**
-Many new contributors struggle with GitHub’s learning curve and imposter syndrome.
-If you have bandwidth, try to be sensitive to that.
-If you don't have bandwidth, gently nudge them to a project that might be a better fit for them if you don't.
+* **2️⃣ Develop contributing documentation that outlines the types of contributions you can support**
+* **3️⃣ Acknowledge contributors and their contributions**
 :::

----
+## <i class="fa-solid fa-users"></i> For contributors

-## 1️⃣ Engage thoughtfully in open source communities
+### 1️⃣ Engage thoughtfully in open source communities

 Since most GitHub collaboration is asynchronous, effective communication ensures your contributions are received well and help move projects forward.
+Learn how to interact professionally in issues, pull requests, and discussions to make collaboration smooth and efficient.

-### <i class="fa-solid fa-list-check"></i> Keep maintainers informed
+#### <i class="fa-solid fa-list-check"  style="color: #81c0aa;"></i> Keep maintainers informed

 - **Open an issue before submitting a pull request (PR).**
   - Maintainers **need to track who is working on what**.